zkemail/email-recovery-example-scripts/README.md

 This repository contains example scripts for the ZK Email Recovery Module used with a Safe account on Base Sepolia.
 There are 4 main scripts that should be run in order to complete the recovery module e2e flow.

+**You can either run the scripts via permissionless, or ModuleSDk.**

 ## Getting Started

 ```bash